Willamulka, South Australia

+Willamulka is also located on the former railway line between Kadina and Brinkworth.
+It closed to regular traffic in 1993.
+Tourist trains last used the line in 2009.

 The Willamulka Bible Christian church opened on 21 December 1885 and became a Methodist church in 1901.
-It closed in May 1977 and is located on the corner of Willamulka and Church Roads, east of the modern boundary of the locality.
+It is located on the corner of Willamulka and Church Roads, east of the modern boundary of the locality.
+It closed in May 1977.